 She has a tendency to empathise and sympathise with people who other people believe do not deserve empathy of sympathy; such as the young man who runs a B&B nearby who most people presume is a psychopath due to his highly introverted lifestyle.

 Dave and Sarah’s daughter.
 Wise beyond her years and unusually intelligent for a 10 year old.
-She’s currently in year 5 at Warwick Preparatory School but is secretly longing for the days when she’s old enough to roam the cloisters of Oxford, the university she hopes to go to one day.
+She’s currently in year 5 at Castle Hill Preparatory School but is secretly longing for the days when she’s old enough to roam the cloisters of Oxford, the university she hopes to go to one day.

 Dave and Sarah’s son and Eleanor’s younger brother.
 He has an extremely hyperactive imagination, instinctively coming up with crazy explanations for ordinary situations, which always get disproved by Eleanor, who knows his ideas are ludicrous.
-He is currently in year 3 at Warwick Preparatory school, although right now most of his lessons are either on zoom or taught by his parents to the best of their ability (which isn’t much)
+He is currently in year 3 at Castle Hill Preparatory school, although right now most of his lessons are either on zoom or taught by his parents to the best of their ability (which isn’t much)

 The publican of the Hangman’s Noose, the 15th century pub in the village which has been run by 21 generations of his family since it opened in 1470, making him the only resident of Lower Strangling who has lived there his whole life, besides Will and Eleanor.